 The Safest Areas to Stay in Milan

 Out of all of your friends, would you say you’re the reliable one?
 You know the type: plays it safe but never disappoints.
 If so, consider Duomo the ideal home base for staying in Milan.
-Not only is it among the safest places to stay in Milan, but it is also incredibly central, so there is lots to do without ever having to leave the area.
+Not only is it among the safest areas to stay in Milan, but it is also incredibly central, so there are lots of things to do without ever having to leave the area.
 The area, named after its instantly recognisable Gothic cathedral, is home to a handful of expertly vetted Plum Guide homes, so you don't need to walk far to see the sights.
-Stay a block away from the largest church in Italy at Fiddlehead, or enjoy the artsy interiors at Duomo Giallo.

-Live like a well-heeled local in Brera, one of the loveliest neighbourhoods and safest places to stay in Milan.
-The picturesque outdoor squares typical of the area are dotted with cafes perfect for a morning cappuccino and cornetto (Italian for croissant) or, of course, an aperitivo as the sun begins to set over the city.
+Live like a well-heeled local in Brera, one of the loveliest neighbourhoods and safest areas to stay in Milan.
+The picturesque outdoor squares ,typical of the area, are dotted with cafes perfect for a morning cappuccino and cornetto (Italian for croissant) or, of course, an aperitivo as the sun begins to set over the city.

 If you’re an art person, don’t miss the Pinacoteca where you can admire works by Caravaggio, Tintoretto and Rubens while building up an appetite for dinner at one of Brera’s many delicious restaurants on your food tour through Milan.
 In the same building, you’ll find one of Italy’s largest national libraries, the Biblioteca Braidense, which is also worth a visit especially if you fancy yourself a bit of a

-If this sounds boring to you - and to be honest we don’t blame you - head straight to the Orto Botanico di Brera, Milan’s Botanical Garden.
+If this sounds boring to you, head straight to the Orto Botanico di Brera, Milan’s Botanical Garden.
 Dating back to the late 1700s, this slightly wild and unkempt natural oasis in the heart of the city is the perfect place to unwind and take some light-filled family photos.

-In the northern part of the city, just behind Garibaldi station is Isola (for those who took Italian classes and didn’t pay attention, this means island).
-This formerly ramshackle neighbourhood has become one the city's trendiest – and safest – places to stay in Milan.
+In the northern part of the city, just behind Garibaldi station, is Isola (for those who took Italian classes and didn’t pay attention, this means island).
+This former ramshackle neighbourhood has become one the city's trendiest - and safest - places to stay in Milan.